 Avastin is a drug used to treat wet age-related macular degeneration (AMD).
 It is also used to treat diabetic eye disease and other problems of the retina.
 It is injected into the eye to help slow vision loss from these diseases.

 Avastin is the brand name for the drug, which is called bevacizumab.
-It blocks the growth and leaking of fluid from abnormal blood vessels in the back of the eye.
-Those blood vessels can leak and affect vision, causing vision loss from wet AMD and diabetic eye disease.
+It blocks the growth of abnormal blood vessels in the back of the eye.
+It also blocks the leakage of fluid from these blood vessels.
+The fluid leakage can affect vision, causing vision loss from wet AMD and diabetic eye disease.

 Avastin was first approved by the Food and Drug Administration (FDA) to treat different types of cancer.
 Its use to treat eye disease is considered an “off-label” use.
 The FDA allows “off label” drug use if doctors are well informed about the product and studies prove the drug is helpful.
 Many studies have shown Avastin as safe and effective for eye disease since it was first used in 2005.

-Lucentis® (ranibizumab) and Eylea® (aflibercept) are other drugs like Avastin.
+Lucentis® (ranibizumab), Eylea® (aflibercept) and Beovu® (brolucizumab) are other drugs like Avastin.
+Vabysmo™ (faricimab) is another anti-VEGF drug that also blocks an additional chemical in the eye called, angiopoietin-2 (Ang-2), that also causes leaky blood vessels.
 Research shows each of these drugs are effective in slowing vision loss.